 Even though Franklin Park is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 Franklin Park is an extremely ethnically-diverse town.
 The people who call Franklin Park home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Franklin Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Franklin Park include Irish, German, Polish, and Jamaican.
+The greatest number of Franklin Park residents report their race to be Asian, followed by Black or African-American.
+Franklin Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.90% of the town’s residents.
+Important ancestries of people in Franklin Park include Irish, German, Nigerian, and Polish.

 The most common language spoken in Franklin Park is English.
-Other important languages spoken here include Gujarathi and Other Asian languages.
+Other important languages spoken here include Spanish and Gujarathi.